Telford

-The town is polycentric, having been designated in 1963 and 1968 under the new towns act and developed between the 1960s to the 1970s.
-Centred on a shopping centre and a public park, the new town is named after Thomas Telford; a civil engineer to many road, canal and rail projects in the county.
-It was originally designated under the name Dawley New Town, Dawley being to the south of new-town’s centre.
-As well as multiple villages and Dawley, the other constituent towns are Wellington, Madeley, Shropshire and Oakengates.
+The town is polycentric, having been designated under the New Towns Acts in 1963 and 1968 and developed between the 1960s to the 1970s.
+Centred on a shopping centre and a public park, the new town is named after Thomas Telford, a civil engineer on many road, canal and rail projects in the county.
+It was originally designated under the name'Dawley New Town.
+As well as multiple villages and Dawley, the other constituent towns are Coalbrookdale, Dawley, Madeley, Newport, Oakengates and Wellington.

 History

 Early history

 Early settlement in the area was thought to be on the land that sloped up from the Weald Moors (an area north of the town centre) towards the line along which the Roman Watling Street was built.
 Farmland surrounded three large estates in the 10th century, namely Wellington, Wrockwardine and Lilleshall.

 From the 13th century there was urban development in Wellington and Madeley, where Wenlock Priory founded a new town.
 Six monastic houses, founded in the 11th and 12th centuries, had large interests in the area's economic growth.
 They collectively acquired almost half of the area and profited from coal and ironstone mines and iron smithies on their estates.

 The area was the site of the 1821 Cinderloo Uprising, which saw 3,000 people protest against the lowering of wages for those working in the local coal industry.
 The protests resulted in the deaths of three striking colliers.